blowdart/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 ﻿# idunno.Authentication.Basic

-This project contains an implementation of [Basic Authentication](https://tools.ietf.org/html/rfc1945#section-11) for ASP.NET Core.
+This project contains an implementation of [Basic Authentication](https://tools.ietf.org/html/rfc1945#section-11) for ASP.NET.

 It started as a demonstration of how to write authentication middleware and **not** as something you would seriously consider using, but enough of you want to go with the world's worse authentication standard, so here we are. *You* are responsible for hardening it.